-1 Introduction
+1. Introduction

-In the European Union a disease affecting 5 in 10,000 people is considered rare, whereas in the USA a condition affecting fewer than 200,000 people is defined as rare.
-As these examples show, no universal definition of rare diseases (also referred to as orphan disease) exists (Aronson, 2006).
-It is estimated that 6,000 to 8,000 rare diseases are known today with numbers increasing as more diseases are discovered.
-Many of these have a genetic component, are chronic as well as life-threatening and affect children (see e.g. rarediseases.org or www.orpha.net).
-Examples of rare diseases include childhood cancers, amyotrophic lateral sclerosis (ALS), and Creutzfeldt-Jacob disease (CJD).
-More generally, small populations can occur by rare conditions or by stratification of more common diseases by e.g. genetic markers.
+In the European Union, a disease affecting 5 in 10 000 people is considered rare, whereas in the USA, a condition affecting fewer than 200 000 people is defined as rare.
+As these examples show, no universal definition of rare diseases (also referred to as orphan diseases) exists (Aronson, 2006).
+It is estimated that 6000 to 8000 rare diseases are known today, with numbers increasing as more diseases are discovered.
+Many of these have a genetic component, are chronic as well as life-threatening and affect children (refer to e.g. rarediseases.org or www. orpha.net).
+Examples of rare diseases include childhood cancers, amyotrophic lateral sclerosis and Creutzfeldt-Jacob disease.
+More generally, small populations can occur by rare conditions or by stratification of more common diseases by, for example, genetic markers.